janibehm/speed-mania-react/README.md

 # Speed Mania

 This React app is a game where you have to click active circles to gain points and become Speed Maniac!
+Speed Maniac is certainly not a game for the faint-hearted; it's a high-speed, high-stakes challenge that tests your agility to its limits.
+Are you ready to take on the challenge and prove your mettle?

 ## Available Scripts